-The Department for Education has appointed The Share Foundation to establish Junior ISAs for children and young people in care (known as 'Looked After').
-We're responsible for:
+The Share Foundation runs the Junior ISA scheme for children and young people in care (known as 'Looked After') on behalf of the Department for Education.

-Their inheritance relies on your generosity.
-If you have made provision for your own children and/or grandchildren, please contribute now for those not so fortunate
+Your generosity is vital to ensuring that the Junior ISA scheme is really effective for young people in care in your area.
+If you have made provision for your own children and/or grandchildren, please contribute now for those not so fortunate.